Montana Fly Fishing 6 min read

 If dry fly fishing is what appeals to you, then you’ll want to visit in early July right into late July.
 There are plenty of hatches going on when it comes to aquatic insects.

-Montana Fishing Regulations and Licenses
+Montana Fishing Regulations

 In the state of Montana, the fishing regulations depend on the region in which you’re fishing and the time of year.
 In the western district of the state, you can start to fish from the third Saturday in the month of May all the way until November 30.
 The central district is open to anglers all year long.
 The eastern district is also open on a year-round basis.